Are trail running shoes good for hiking? It’s the big debate for runners and walkers

 Seasonal changes

 Some running shoes have Gore-Tex waterproof linings, but there is a greater chance of hiking shoes and boots keeping your feet dry because they are made from more robust materials.
-There are vey few hiking shoes and boots that are not waterproof – and you can also check out our guide to waterproofing hiking boots.
+There are vey few hiking shoes and boots that are not waterproof – and you can also check out our guide to waterproofing hiking boots

 Weighty matters

 There is the weight of the shoe and also your own body weight to consider.
-Trail running shoes are likely to be lighter in weight compared to hiking footwear.
+Trail running shoes are likely to be lighter compared to hiking footwear.
 This can be an advantage in terms of comfort and energy use when walking in trails.

 People who are a bit heavier themselves will probably be better off in a heavier walking shoe or boot because it will give greater foot and ankle support and durability when walking longer distances.
 This is especially true if you will be carrying hiking pack.